Exploring the Unique Traditions and Rituals of a Thai Monk Initiation Ceremony and Party

 If a man becomes a monk, there are several formal processes they must go through.
 For instance, they must shave their head and eyebrows for this process, receive daily duties at their local temple (i.e., cleaning, receiving offerings), and partake in several ceremonies; I was fortunate enough to attend one.

-I was invited by the CEO of Kids English Thailand and participated in both parts of the ceremony with her.
+The CEO of Kids English Thailand invited me to participate in both parts of the ceremony with her.
 The local community was welcoming, and (it seemed like) everyone in Sukhothai was invited to attend this event since it was considered a large party and celebration for all people.

 The first part began in a large field central to Sukhothai, where two enormous tents had been put up.
 One of these tents was for eating and socializing, where many tables and chairs had been prepared and were full of people from the local community chatting and eating.